CODEORDIETRYING/HR-Analytics-PostgreSQL-PowerBI/README.md

 # HR-Analytics-PostgreSQL-PowerBI
-HR Analytics of company looking to understand its people.
+HR Analytics of a company looking to understand its people.